 - WCC have commissioned a traffic impact analysis on the proposed WF developments and will share it with us once it is available.

 - Councillor May advised that she had negotiated the Hagley Station parking charges down before they were introduced.
-Without her intervention they would have been even higher!
+Without her intervention they may have been even higher.
 A separate meeting with West Midlands Rail (who are responsible for the charges) is being arranged.